Skip to content

 Negative-Weight Criteria and MET Verdicts

 For negative-weight criteria like errors, a MET verdict means the undesirable behavior was detected -- the submission contains the problem described in the requirement.
-The final_reason then explains what the error is, not what was done well.
+The reason then explains what the error is, not what was done well.
 Filter these separately when building feedback reports.

 Key Takeaways